 Please read all instructions and questions carefully and answer the questions completely.

-The application must be completed and submitted electronically to ns-international@girlguides.ca.
+The application must be completed and submitted electronically to ns-international@girlguides.cans-international@girlguides.ca.

 Completed forms may be emailed in unsigned with the following qualification – “By submitting this application form to Girl Guides of Canada – Nova Scotia, parents/guardians accept and agree to the financial responsibility associated with the event(s), and as such this agreement and application can be accepted electronically without original Parent/Guardian signature.”